FSC Żuk: Variants

 There were two main types of Żuk trucks, the ones with the original slightly "rounded" front and the more angular improved version.
 The change was made at the end of 1960s.
-Other modifications were indicated with suffixes M, B and C (for example A11M, A15B or A151C).
+Other modifications were indicated with suffixes M, B and C (for example A-11M, A-15B or A-151C).

-A03: older version pickup with optional tarpaulin cover.
+A-03: older version pickup with optional tarpaulin cover.

-A05: older version van, rear compartment has only rear window, no side windows.
+A-05: older version van, rear compartment has only rear window, no side windows.

-A06: newer version van, similar to A05 except the nose.
+A-06: newer version van, similar to A05 except the nose.

-A07: van for cargo or passengers ("tow-os"), similar to A06, the rear compartment has side windows.
+A-07: van for cargo or passengers ("tow-os"), similar to A06, the rear compartment has side windows.

-A09: older version flatbed truck with optional tarpaulin covered box.
+A-09: older version flatbed truck with optional tarpaulin covered box.

-A11: newer version of the A09 flatbed truck.
+A-11: newer version of the A09 flatbed truck.

-A13: newer version pickup, similar to A03.
+A-13: newer version pickup, similar to A03.

-A15: firefighter truck, first based on the A05 then later on the A06 van, with reinforced roof structure, added ladder and firefighting equipment storage on the roof, with a portable fire pump and additional equipment (hoses, pickaxe, etc.) in the rear compartment.
+A-15: firefighter truck, first based on the A05 then later on the A06 van, with reinforced roof structure, added ladder and firefighting equipment storage on the roof, with a portable fire pump and additional equipment (hoses, pickaxe, etc.) in the rear compartment.
 Also added rotating emergency lights above the cab and a siren (electronic or electromechanical).

-A151: firefighter truck similar to A15, with a front-mounted fire pump.
+A-151: firefighter truck similar to A15, with a front-mounted fire pump.
 The pump was powered by the crankshaft of the truck's engine via an electromagnetically actuated clutch.

-A16: crew cab version of the A11, with shorter bed.
+A-16: crew cab version of the A11, with shorter bed.